ibm-cloud-docs/vlans/about-vlans.md

 ### Communication within a VLAN on the public network
 {: #communication-within-vlans-public}

-Communication between resources on the public network is not inherently restricted, whether on one or more VLANs within {{site.data.keyword.cloud}}'s public network infrastructure or the internet.
-Restrictions can be added by introducing a Firewall or Gateway Appliance.
+Communication between resources on the public network is not inherently restricted, whether on one or more VLANs within {{site.data.keyword.cloud_notm}}'s public network infrastructure or the internet.
+Restrictions can be added by introducing a firewall or gateway appliance.

 ### Communication within a VLAN on the private network
 {: #communication-within-vlans-private}